Average number of students offered a place per year

 - Historical linguistics

-There are around a dozen further papers to choose from, dealing with the linguistics of particular languages or language families, or (in one case) experimental psychology.
+There are around a dozen further courses to choose from, dealing with the linguistics of particular languages or language families, or (in one case) experimental psychology.

 Part IIB (Year 3)

-In Part IIB, as well as choosing two new papers from range above, you take a compulsory general theory paper, and during the year you write a dissertation of 10,000 words on a topic of your choice.
+In Part IIB, as well as choosing two new courses from range above, you take a compulsory general theory course, and during the year you write a dissertation of 10,000 words on a topic of your choice.

 After your degree